aws/aws-application-networking-k8s/docs/reference/grpc-route.md

 **Features**:

+- **Routing Traffic**: Enables routing gRPC traffic to servers within your Kubernetes cluster.
 - **Service and Method Matching**: The `GRPCRoute` allows for matching by:
-    - An exact gRPC service combined and method.
+    - An exact gRPC service and method.
     - An exact gRPC service without specifying a method.
     - All gRPC services and methods.
 - **Header Matching**: Enables matching based on specific headers in the gRPC request.
-- **Case Insensitivity**: All method matches are currently case-insensitive.

 **Limitations**: